chain4travel/camino-docs/docs/camino-messenger/introduction.md

 The messenger brings one connection for all travel products, your B2B wallet is the single set of credentials you need for any connection and there is a Message Standard with sub messages that are only implemented once across every travel product, virtually creating one standard for any product.
 From discovery of suppliers and the products they can off to the search for prices and availabilities and the booking, upselling and modification processes.

+A great benefit of blockchain technology is that the payment can happen in the same transaction of the booking.
+No more need to have confidence in your partner that they'll pay your invoice at the end of the month.
+No more credit risk insurance and collection costs.
+No more invoicing and settlement procedures.
+No more disputes, payment delays and credit notes.
+It is as simple as passing the transaction notification from the Camino Messenger Bot your payment platform to mark the booking as paid and find the funds in your digital wallet in stablecoin.
+However, if you want to split your initial steps into trading via the Camino Network as a first phase and trading in stablecoin to a second phase, that is no problem.
+The NFT representing the booking can also be traded for a zero value on-chain and a regular invoice in fiat currency can be issued by the provider.

 The Camino Messenger is a decentralized network of messenger servers hosted by the validators of the Camino Network.
 The distribution and supply partners install a messenger client we call the Messenger Bot.
 A development is requited to install the gRPC SDK in the programming language each partner prefers to connect their system to the Messenger Bot.
 Onboarding, Search and Validate messages are sent encrypted between partners.
 Several suppliers can be requested in the same format for one product or different travel products can be requested where a large portion of the message is the same, no matter whether a flight, rent a car, accommodation, train, transfer or activity is packaged to a multi product trip.

 <figure>